wftutorials/android-beginner-tutorial/README.md

 ### Other styling and editing options

-We have other stying or editing options we can use on our text view.
+We have other styling or editing options we can use on our text view.
 You can learn more about these options via this link here.

 * textStyle - Change the text style - `android:textStyle="italic"` (Bold, italic, normal)